 Technology is an enabler and an accelerator of development, humanitarian, and conservation impact.
 Collaboration around technology leads to better results.
 NetHope builds bridges and partnerships to achieve these results.

-NetHope, a consortium of over 60 leading global nonprofits, unites with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
+NetHope, a consortium of 65 leading global nonprofits, unites with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
 Together, the NetHope community strives to transform the world, building a platform of hope for those who receive aid and those who deliver it.

 NetHope has responded to emergencies around the world, including natural disasters, mass human migration, and myriad refugee crises.
 A NetHope response can include connectivity in refugee camps and along migration routes; managed laptops to aid refugee resettlement; and through crisis informatics and data visualization to equip aid agencies in emergency response.
-Please see our project pages for more detail on our work.
+Please see our program pages for more detail on our work.

 We organize our efforts through NetHope Regional Chapters, and NetHope Working Groups.
 NetHope staff curate, facilitate, and drive program incubators requested by NetHope Regional Chapters (e.g., Africa Chapter, Europe Chapter, MENA Chapter, etc.), and problem-focused Working Groups.
 We organize and convene our Members around topics of their choosing.
 Then, develop approaches and solutions to those problems with our network of subject matter experts, and partners.
 We then invite collaborators from the private sector upon the request of those Working Groups to develop projects and programs to use technology to solve real-world problems that face NetHope Members.
 These technology solutions are often innovative, but sometimes focus on simple technology solutions to needs that are not otherwise funded.